apollographql/apollo-fetch/README.md

 # API

-`createApolloFetch` is a factory for `ApolloFetch`, a fetch with middleware and afterware capabilities.
+`createApolloFetch` is a factory for `ApolloFetch`, a fetch function with middleware and afterware capabilities.

 ```js
 createApolloFetch(options: FetchOptions): ApolloFetch